llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 ----------------------------

-Two key pieces of information are used to identify each kernel in the Suite: the group in which it resides and the name of the kernel.
-Kernel IDs and names are maintained in the files ``RAJAPerfSuite.hpp`` and ``RAJAPerfSuite.cpp``, respectively, which reside in the ``src/common`` directory.
+Two key pieces of information are used to identify each kernel in the Suite: the group in which it resides and the name of the kernel. kernel IDs and names are maintained in the files ``RAJAPerfSuite.hpp`` and ``RAJAPerfSuite.cpp``, respectively, which reside in the ``src/common`` directory.